zrsolis/vgpu-openstack/README.md

 * **Network**: At least one 1Gbps network port.
 This project will work on a single, flat network, however having VLAN support will allow you to have separate the front-end access to the VMs and use non-tunneled networks.
 Having a second network port allows for having a physical separation as well.
 * **OS**: For these instructions I am using Ubuntu 20.04 (18.04 is not supported).
 You CAN use a Red Hat-based distro, such as CentOS 8/RHEL 8, etc., however you will need to adjust the commands in this guide to your distro.

+Additionally you will need to get an evaluation license for your GRID guests.
+Failure to do so will result that the performance inside the VM capped after a certain amount of time, resulting an a framerate that I will describe as "a TI-89 playing Crysis."

 Additionally you will need another machine with a hypervisor installed to create a Windows image to use in the OpenStack environment.
 I used Ubuntu 20.04 Desktop Edition with QEMU/KVM and Virtual Machine Manager for the image creation steps, however you can use other options such as Hyper-V, VirtualBox, ESXi, etc.

 #### Helpful terminology